 "That would make the most sense," she told the inquest.

 She added that hypothetically speaking, if anyone warned her that a patient was in the ER all night, "You should go over and investigate."

 Thursday's testimony appeared to be emotionally difficult for both nurses.
-Penner cried after finishing her testimony and Krongold was sobbing during and after her testimony.
+Penner cried after finishing her testimony and Krongold broke down during and after her testimony